valeria-giselle/Analisis-para-la-empresa-de-telefonia-virtual-CallMeMaybe/README.md

 - Use the scoring model as an early warning system

 ## 📁 Repository Structure
-├── dashboard/     # Dashboard screenshots or Tableau link ├── data/          # Datasets used in the analysis
+- dashboard/     # Dashboard screenshots or Tableau link
+- data/          # Datasets used in the analysis
-├── notebooks/     # Jupyter notebooks with analysis and scoring logic ├── Hallazgos Evaluación Empresa CallMeMaybe.pdf
+- notebooks/     # Jupyter notebooks with analysis and scoring logic
+- Hallazgos Evaluación Empresa CallMeMaybe.pdf
-├── README.md
+- README.md
+- requirements.txt

+## ▶ How to Run the Project
+pip install -r requirements.txt jupyter notebook notebooks/proyecto_sprint_14.ipynb

+This project demonstrates the application of data analysis to solve a real business problem, combining operational metrics, analysis automation, and visualization to support decision-making.

+# 🇪🇸 VERSIÓN EN ESPAÑOL
 # CallMeMaybe – Sistema de Scoring de Desempeño de Operadores

 ## 📌 Problema de Negocio